chadrey/rcMDL/README.md

 Containers are components that support a 1 to many (count).
 The first argument is usually the index (from 1 to Count).

 ## Volume
-Volume is wrapped around a container because it is more easily implemented in a driver for a DSP that can control many volumes.
+Volume is wrapped inside a container because it is more easily implemented in a driver for a DSP that can control many volumes.

+All volume indexes will use the new COMMAND interface for the volume container.
+For backwards compatability, the first volume index is also mapped to the traditional SNAPI channels (VOL_MUTE) and level (VOL_LVL).

 ```
 This module assigns these default values: